theshteves/stevenkneiser.com/blog/links.md

 ## Table of Contents

-Jump around!
+No need to read top-to-bottom
 <br />Spam "open in new tab"
-<br />No need to read top-to-bottom
+<br />Jump around!

 <br />